dimforge/ncollide/miscellaneous/index.md

 Besides the main collision detection and mesh generation related features, **ncollide** exposes a number of unclassified operations that are used internally by the library.
 Those operations are exported by the `utils` module.
-Here are listed some useful operations.
-Most of them are dimension-generic (no matter which version of **ncollide** you use):
+Here are listed some of the most useful operations:

 | Function                    | Description                                          |
 |--                           | --                                                   |